D1mme/Par-measure/README.md

 If $d \leq 1$, it is predicted that a human observer can not notice the difference between $s$ and $s^\star=s-\epsilon$ in the presence of $s$.
 The acoustic signal $s$, which limits the audibility of the distortion, is called the masker.
 The Par-measure operates in the frequency domain on short-time frames of about 20 to 40 ms [1].

 This repository includes:
-- DRAFT A report which briefly explains the background of the Par-measure, the functionality of the code and the provided examples;
+- A report which explains the background of the Par-measure, the functionality of the code and the provided examples;
 - The MATLAB code ``par_measure.m`` which can be used to compute the masking curves;
 - The MATLAB code ``example1_basics.m``, which shows the functionality of the code;
 - TO BE ADDED IN THE NEAR FUTURE The MATLAB code ``example2_loudness_increase.m``, which uses the Par-measure to increase the loudness of acoustic signals while keeping the perceived distortion limited.
 This example is directly based on the work done by Jeannerot et al. in [2] and, in my opinion, is a very nice example of how to use the Par-measure inside an optimisation framework.